 The turning point came some five years later.
 He met a man who became his partner in movie-writing.
 Salim Khan, a struggling actor, met Akhtar on a movie set.
 The rest is Bollywood legend.
 They co-wrote several blockbuster movies — Khan would do the stories and plots and Akhtar would do the dialogues (in Urdu, which then had to be translated into Hindi).
 Not only were they the first scriptwriters in Indian cinema to collaborate openly like this, but they were the most successful (some say, in the history of Bollywood so far) and celebrities in their own rights.
 Their movies borrowed broadly and unreservedly from Western cinema but added strong and liberal doses of social messages and highly-charged melodrama that Bollywood is known for.
 As with all good things that do not last forever, their partnership ended in just under two decades.
 Life does not offer a Bollywood-ish “happily-ever-after”, a theme that Akhtar often illustrates through his poetry.

 In the 1980s, Akhtar turned to writing movie songs and has continued to this day.
-As a lyricist, he has brought together both the Urdu meter and rhyme traditions of his forbears and a unique worldview of his own into his songs — whether mournful ballads, joyous love declarations, foot-tapping catchy tunes or rousing socio-political/religious themes.
+As a lyricist, he has brought together both the Urdu meter and rhyme traditions of his forebears and a unique worldview of his own into his songs — whether mournful ballads, joyous love declarations, foot-tapping catchy tunes or rousing socio-political/religious themes.
 There is an unabashed sentimentality in much of his songwriting, perhaps rather too much for Western sensibilities, but his profound poetics imbue the songs with a singular and everlasting beauty.
-And, the Indian diaspora the world over and across generations enjoys his entire musical oeuvre immensely, starting with the first songs from the seemingly timeless and ever-popular movie, ’Silsila’, which had brought together the greatest cast and crew of its time in Indian cinema.
+And the Indian diaspora the world over and across generations enjoys his entire musical oeuvre immensely, starting with the first songs from the seemingly timeless and ever-popular movie, ’Silsila’, which had brought together the greatest cast and crew of its time in Indian cinema.

 It wasn’t till after the death of his father in 1976 that Akhtar started writing poetry that stood on its own.
 Having lost one of the chief sources of his lifelong angst and rebellion, as he describes in the introduction to this collection, he wrote his first poem in 1979 as a way to “make peace with both my father and my legacy”.
 Around this time, he also met his second wife, the renowned actress, Shabana Azmi, who is also the daughter of a well-known poet, Kaifi Azmi (a contemporary of Akhtar’s father).
 No doubt, they both provided much encouragement and inspiration as well.